 Institutional Onboarding

 This is the consultative path for funded digitisation projects, larger backlogs, complex schemas, and access programmes.
-It sits alongside the self-serve trial and is the way most institutions actually buy Archivers.ai.
+During early access it is how larger projects are planned and delivered.

-Every institutional project is scoped in conversation — we do not pretend it fits on a pricing table.
-The six steps below are the shape of a typical project, from first conversation to post-backlog access.
+Pricing is transparent, published when we launch — what we agree in conversation is the shape of the delivery.
+The six steps below are a typical project, from first conversation to post-backlog access.

 A short call to understand the shape of the project.
 We walk through current systems, collection, and the work you want to get done.